Albert Glover

-Albert Edward Glover (1849–11 September 1941) was a New Zealand politician of the Liberal Party.
+Albert Edward Glover (c.
+1849 – 11 September 1941) was a New Zealand politician of the Liberal Party.

 Biography

 Early life and career

-Glover was born in Nottingham, England, in 1849.
+Glover was born in Nottingham, England, in about 1849.
 At age 13 he sailed with his parents to New Zealand and arrived in Auckland in 1862.
 Afterwards he spent several years working for his father in a hotel he owned in the Coromandel.
 He then became involved in mining and moved to Thames during the gold rush.
 Later, Glover returned to Coromandel after unsuccessfully prospecting for gold and then had a holiday in Rarotonga.
 Upon returning he set up business in Auckland importing fruit from the island and selling it on to local grocers.
 He would remain in the trade until his retirement from business in 1920.

 Political career

 Glover became involved politically and joined the local branch of the Liberal-Labour Federation.
 In 1893 he was elected to the Auckland City Council where he would serve two separate spells totaling 16 years combined.
 In addition he was also a member of the Auckland Harbour Board, Hospital Board and Schools Committee.